 To turn on files on-demand with OneDrive, follow the steps below.

-First, you’ll need to ensure you’re signed in to OneDrive with your Microsoft account on your Windows device.
+First, you must ensure you’re signed in to OneDrive with your Microsoft account on your Windows device.

 Once you’re signed in, select the white or blue OneDrive cloud icon in the Windows taskbar notification area.